Headings

 Most of the time, you should adhere to the APA citation style[^1].

-Note that footnote references have to be *unique in the markdown file*.
-This means, that you can also reference footnotes from any slide, no matter where they are defined.
+Note that footnote references have to be *unique in the Markdown file*.
+This means you can reference footnotes from any slide, no matter where they are defined.

 [^1]: For more details on the citation guidelines of the American Psychological Association check out their [website](https://www.library.cornell.edu/research/citation/apa).